Tibo-Net/Tibo-Net/README.md

 - 👋 Hi, I’m @Tibo-Net
-- 👀 I’m interested in .Net, Angular
+- 👀 I’m interested in .Net, Angular, React
-- 🌱 I’m currently learning Blazor
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...